-Then again, this platform which was made at Springfield by his bwn party, when he was its acknowledged head, provides that Republicans will insist on the abolition of slavery in the District of Columbia, and I asked Lincoln specifically whether he agreed with them in that. ["Did you get an answer?"]
+Then, again, this platform, which was made at Springfield by his own party when he was its acknowledged head, provides that Republicans will insist on the abolition of slavery in the District of

+Columbia, and I asked Lincoln specifically whether he agreed with them in that? ["Did you get an answer?"
 He is afraid to answer it.
-He knows I will trot him down to Egypt.
+He knows I would trot him down to Egypt.
 I intend to make him answer there, or I will show the people of Illinois that he does not intend to answer these questions.
-The convention to which I have been alluding goes a little further, and pledges itself to exclude slavery from all the Territories over which the General Government has exclusive jurisdiction north of 36° 30', as well as south.
-Now I want to know whether he approves that provision.
-I want him to answer, and when he does, I want to know his opinion on another point which is. whether he will redeem the pleage of this placform and resist the apprirement of any more territory unless slavery therein shall be forever prohibited.
+The Convention to which I have been alluding goes a little further, and pledges itself to exclude slavery from all the Territories over which the General Government has exclusive jurisdiction north of 36 deg.
+30 min., as well as south.
+Now, I want to know whether he approves that provision.
+I want him to answer, and when he does, I want to know his opinion on another point, which is, whether he will redeem the pledge of this platform, and resist the acquirement of any more territory unless slavery therein shall be forever prohibited.
 I want him to answer this last question.
-All of the questions I have put to him are practical questions-questions based upon the fundamental principles of the Black Republican party: and I want to know whether he is the first last, and only choice of a party with whom he does not agree in principle.
-He does not deny that that principle was unani-mously adopted by the Republican party; he does not deny that the whole Republican party is pledged to it; he does not feny that a man who is not faithful to it is faithless to the Republican party; and now I want to know whether that party is unanimously in favor of a man who dies not adopt that creed and agree with them in their principles: I want to know whether the man who does not agree with them, and who is afraid to avow his differences, and who drages the issue, is the first last, and only choice of the Republican party.
+Each of the questions I have put to him are practical questions, -questions based upon the fundamental principles of the Black Republican party; and I want to know whether he is the first, last, and only choice of a party with whom he does not agree in principle.
+He does not deny but that that principle was unanimously adopted by the Republican party; he does not deny that the whole Republican party is pledged to it; he does not deny that a man who is not faithful to it is faithless to the Republican party; and now I want to know whether that party is unanimously in favor of a man who does not adopt that creed and agree with them in their principles; I want to know whether the man who does not agree with them, and who is afraid to avow his differences, and who dodges the issue, is the first, last, and only choice of the Republican party.

-[A voice: "How about the conspictoy?"]
-Never mind.
-I will come to that soon enough.
+A voice: How about the conspiracy?

+Mr. Douglas: Never mind, I will come to that soon enough.
 But the platform which I have read to you not only lays down these principles, but it adds:

-Resolved: That in furtherance of these principles we will use such constitutional and lawful means as shall seem best adapted to their accomplishment, and that we will support no man for office, under the General or State Government, who is not positively and fully committed to the support of these principles, and whose personal character and conduct are not a guaranty that he is reliable, and who shall not have abjured old party allegiance and ties.
+"Resolved, That in furtherance of these principles, we will use such constitutional and lawful means as shall seem best adapted to their accomplishment, and that we will support no man for office, under the General or State Government, who is not positively and fully committed to the support of these principles, and whose personal character and conduct is not a guarantee that he is reliable, and who shall not have abjured old party allegiance and ties."

-The Black Republican party stands pledged that they will never support Lincoln until he has pledged himself to that platform, but he cannot devise his answer; he has not made up his mind whether he will or not.
+The Black Republican party stands pledged that they will never support Lincoln until he has pledged himself to that platform; but he cannot devise his answer, he has not made up his mind whether he will or not.
 He talked about everything else he could think of to occupy his hour and a half, and when he could not think of anything more to say, without an excuse for refusing to answer these questions, he sat down long before his time was out.